circonus/docs/content/circonus/on-premises/roles-services/web-db.md

 This role has the option of using [ZFS filesystems](/circonus/on-premises/installation/installation/#install-zfs).
-If configured at the time of initial deployment, all PostgreSQL database files will be stored on ZFS, with transparent compression that provides a significant reduction in storage requirements.
+If configured, all PostgreSQL database files will be stored on ZFS, with transparent compression that provides a significant reduction in storage requirements.